adamwawrzynski/model_optimization/README.md

 The benchmark uses the ImageNet-mini dataset, which can be downloaded from the site: https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000.
-After downloading, extract the archive in to a directory of a newly created directory named `data/` located in the directory with the cloned repository.
+After downloading, extract the archive in to a directory of a directory named `data/` located in the directory with the cloned repository.

 ## Run